-The purpose of this policy is to provide for appropriate supervision of children under the age of 18 (referred to herein as “minors” or “youths”) participating in activities and programs taking place on Washington University property, in University owned or managed facilities, and under the exclusive authority and direction of the University in other locations.
+The purpose of this policy is to provide for appropriate supervision of children under the age of 18 (referred to herein as “minors” or “youths”) participating in activities and programs taking place on Washington University property, in University owned or managed facilities, or under the exclusive authority and direction of the University in other locations.

-This policy applies to programs and activities offered by all schools and departments of the University, and by non-University groups on University-owned property or using University facilities.
+This policy applies to programs and activities offered by all schools and departments of the University, student groups, and by non-University groups on University-owned property or using University facilities.
 Programs covered under this policy include, but are not limited to, academic programs, athletic camps, mentorship or internship opportunities, and other programs and activities intended for minors, regardless of the frequency or duration of program activities, and regardless of whether the program involves the housing of minors in University housing.

 This Policy does not apply to academic programs exclusively offered to students enrolled full-time as undergraduates at Washington University (or students who have accepted the University’s offer of admission by placing a deposit with the University), even if some of the academic program participants are minors.
 Additionally, the Policy does not apply to events that are open to the general public (such as theater performances, sporting events, or carnivals) where parents or guardians are expected to provide supervision of minors in their care.
 Finally, patient care activities involving minors are governed by separate standards and are not within the scope of this policy.

-3. Inappropriate use of smart phones, cameras, imaging, or digital devices is prohibited.
+- Inappropriate use of smart phones, cameras, imaging, or digital devices is prohibited.
 The use of any device capable of recording or transmitting visual images in or near showers, restrooms, or other areas where privacy is expected is inappropriate.
 Recording visual images in or around such areas is prohibited.

-5. No bullying/abusive behavior.
+- No bullying/abusive behavior.
 Engaging in any abusive conduct of any kind toward or in the presence of a minor, including but not limited to verbal abuse, cyberbullying, striking, hitting, punching, poking, spanking, or restraining is prohibited.
-If restraint is necessary to protect a minor or others from harm, all incidents must be documented and immediately disclosed to the person in charge of the program and the minor’s parent/legal guardian.
-This policy extends to youth-on-youth behavior.
+If restraint is necessary to protect a minor or others from harm, all incidents must be documented and immediately disclosed to the person in charge of the program and the minor’s parent/legal guardia This policy extends to youth-on-youth behavior.

-6. Socializing.
+- Socializing.
 Socializing with minor program participants outside the program or inviting minors to one’s home is not permitted.
 Engaging in any sexual activity, making sexual comments, telling sexual jokes, or sharing sexually explicit material (or assist in any way to provide access to such material) with minors or in the presence of minors is prohibited.
-Additionally, engaging in or allowing minors to engage you in conversations regarding romantic, sexual, or related matters, is prohibited unless required in your professional capacity, such as resident advisor, mental health counselor, or health care provider.
+Additionally, engaging in or allowing minors to engage you in conversations regarding romantic, sexual, or related matters, is prohibited unless required in your professional capacity, such as resident advisor, mental health counselor, or health care provide

-7. Drugs, Alcohol & Tobacco Products; Other Prohibited Behaviors.
+- Drugs, Alcohol & Tobacco Products; Other Prohibited Behaviors.
 Using, possessing, or acting/working under the influence of alcohol, tobacco products or illegal drugs while on duty or when responsible for a minor’s welfare is not permitted.
 Do not provide or in any way facilitate a minor’s access to alcohol, tobacco products or illegal or prescription drugs, pornography, or gambling.

 Occasionally, an individual in charge of a program may find it necessary to provide additional guidance regarding appropriate and inappropriate behaviors specific to the program.
 In such case, the program supervisor should contact the Manager of Campus Card Services for assistance in formulating additional guidance under this policy.

-1. Program Registration
+- Program Registration

-2. Criminal Background Checks
+- Criminal Background Checks

-It is the responsibility of the program supervisor to ensure that all program staff, paid or unpaid, including but not limited to faculty, staff, students, volunteers or other third parties who work directly with minors have successfully completed a criminal background check acceptable to the University’s Office of Human Resources.
+All individuals who work with minors in University or student programs or activities that involve interaction with minors in spaces that are generally not open to the public must successfully complete a criminal background check.
+The University requires a fingerprint based criminal background check of state and national criminal records and sexual offender registries.
+The background check requirement does not pertain to individuals interacting with minors in programs/events open to the public where the minor remains under the supervision of a parent, guardian, teacher or other third party adult.When background checks are required, it is the responsibility of the program supervisor to ensure that all program staff, paid or unpaid, including but not limited to faculty, staff, students, volunteers or other third parties who work directly with minors have successfully completed a criminal background check acceptable to the University’s Office of Human Resources.

 For those programs on the Danforth Campus, North Campus, West Campus, South Campus and Tyson Research Center, the Campus Card Services Office is responsible for administering the required fingerprint based criminal background check.
 Contact Campus Card Services (314-935-8800) for the required paperwork and to arrange for payment of the background check fee.